Introduction

 Cattleya ‘Orange Sunset’

 Is there anything more cheerful than a bright yellow orchid?
-I don’t think so!
-These sunny beauties are like having perpetual sunshine in your home.
-My bright yellow Dendrobium sits on my kitchen counter, and I swear it makes even burnt toast mornings feel optimistic.
+Not even!
+These cheerful yellow beauties are like having the sun in your home every day.
+I have a bright yellow Dendrobium that lives on the counter in my kitchen.

 Dendrobium ‘Golden Blossom Kogane’